tcltk/tcl/doc/markdown/open.md

 : (Windows and Unix).
 This option is used to query or change the software handshake characters. *charList* is a list of two elements.
 The first is the character for XON, the second element the one for XOFF.
 Normally the operating system default should be DC1 (0x11) and DC3 (0x13) representing the ASCII standard XON and XOFF characters.

 **-closemode** *closeMode*
-: (Windows and Unix).
+: [(Windows and Unix).
 This option is used to query or change the close mode of the serial channel, which defines how pending output in operating system buffers is handled when the channel is closed.
-The following values for *closeMode* are supported:
+The following values for *closeMode* are supported:]{version="TIP160"}

     **default**
     : indicates that a system default operation should be used; all serial channels default to this.